Product logo guidelines

 If the product logo is too tall, or space is limited, for any application aside from the product UI, write out the product name and use a Red Hat logo in a separate imprint area.

-Product logos consist of the Red Hat logo and the product name spelled out.
+Product logos incorporate the Red Hat logo and the full name of the product.
+When you’re representing a single product and you have the space, use a product logo.
 They create instant recognition for our parent brand and the product.

 Use version numbers for major product releases.